botto/ansible-wireguard/README.md

           - { public_key: '...', allowed_ip: '10.212.122.20/32', preshared_key: '....' }
       roles:
         - { role: botto.wireguard }

-You will want to generate the server private key(`wireguard_private_key`) and set the var, otherwise it will generate a private key each run and overwrite the previous one.

 ## TODO
 - [ ] Inspect existing server config and extract private key